Students, please review the Fall 2020 Guide on Returning to Campus.

 Williams fall sports teams will not travel and compete during the fall semester.
 Our decision has been guided by the utmost attention to safety protocols to ensure the health and safety of our athletes, coaches, staff and the community.
 Varsity athletes will not be engaged in any team activity (formal or informal) until the week of Sept.
 14. At that time, coaches will work with athletes on approved outdoor training activities.
 The fitness center and all indoor athletic facilities are closed and likely will remain closed throughout the fall semester.
 This means that students, including varsity athletes, will not have access to indoor athletic spaces (e.g., pool, squash courts, basketball courts, etc).
 Coaches will work with athletes on developing outdoor training activities.

 Decisions about winter and spring teams have not yet been made.
 The Athletics Department hosted a special town hall devoted to information and discussion of these issues.

 Will tuition, room and board change to reflect all the changes on campus?

 In recognition of the extraordinary circumstances and of this academic year and the uncertainty we face in the year ahead, the total cost of attendance has been reduced by 15%.
 Tuition, room, and board for the 2020-2021 academic year will be $63,200.
 Family contributions for students receiving financial aid will also be reduced by 15%.
 The Student Activities Fee has been eliminated for all students.
 Students who study remotely will not pay room and board for the time they’re not on campus.

 For students receiving financial aid, Williams is waiving the work-study contribution for the entire 2020-2021 academic year.
-We already have eliminated this summer’s summer earnings contribution and committed to an additional free summer.
+We already have eliminated this year’s summer earnings contribution and committed to an additional free summer.
 Learn more about how Williams’ generous financial aid program is supporting students in these extraordinary times in the Students & Families FAQ.